Sam Potolicchio: Career

 In 2013, Potolicchio was named Distinguished Professor and Department Chair in Political Communications at the RANEPA's School of Public Policy.
 In 2016, he started the first English language bachelors program in global governance and leadership in Russia.

-Potolicchio founded and serves as President of the Preparing Global Leaders Forum (PGLF), which convenes and trains rising leaders from around the world.
-PGLF is composed of Preparing Global Leaders Summit in Moscow, Russia, Preparing Global Leaders Croatia in Zagreb, Croatia and Preparing Global Leaders Academy in Amman, Jordan.
+Potolicchio founded and serves as President of the Preparing Global Leaders Forum (PGLF).

 Potolicchio is the official lecturer on American Federalism for the Open World Leadership Program at the Library of Congress, where he lectures to delegations from post-Soviet countries.
 He has delivered keynote lectures at over 200 different universities in 75 countries including Oxford, Yale, Cambridge, Sorbonne, LSE, Brown, Dartmouth, Bologna and Warwick.
 In addition to public lectures, Potolicchio advises political and business leaders internationally and conducts training with corporate audiences.

-Potolicchio is the Distinguished Scholar at the Canterbury School of Fort Myers where he also provides the academic foundation for the Leadership Institute for Tomorrow (LIFT).
+Potolicchio is the Distinguished Scholar at the Canterbury School of Fort Myers.
 Previously he was the scholar-in-residence at the Landon School where he had taught fifth grade Latin and served as assistant director of admissions.
 Potolicchio was, along with Senator Richard Lugar, the Senior Lecturer at the University of Indianapolis Lugar Academy Washington Semester program.

-As a youth basketball coach he guided his team, the Jelleff Hoyas, to 6 undefeated championship seasons.